 Registration can be done online by going HERE and searching for your desired course.
 For the Pre-College Summer Workshops, registration is completed with an application found HERE.

 You can also register over the phone by calling our offices at 215-777-9010.

-Students must be paid in full in order to attend the first Class or Workshop.
+You must be paid in-full in order to attend the first day of your class or workshop.